cubeme/safety-sharp/Examples/SCM/README.md

 * cmd4.scm: 1 Component with a ProvidedPort with a guardedCommand.
 This guarded command is deterministic and not complete.
 * cmd5.scm: 1 Component with a ProvidedPort with a guardedCommand.
 This guarded command is indeterministic and complete.
 * cmd6.scm: 1 Component with a ProvidedPort with a guardedCommand.
 This guarded command is indeterministic and not complete.
+* cmd7.scm: 1 Component with a ProvidedPort with a guardedCommand.
+This guarded command is deterministic and complete, but needs more sophisticated techniques to prove it
 ## (beh)-Tests

 * beh1.scm: 2 Components.
 1 parent with 1 subcomponent.
 Parent calls behaviour of its subcomponent